bloodf/react-the-complete-guide-udemy/README.md

 6. [x] Debugging React Apps - 7/7
 7. [X] Diving Deeper into Components & React Internals - 63/63
 8. [X] A Real App: The Burger Builder (Basic Version) - 41/41
-9. [ ] Reaching out to the Web (Http / Ajax) - 2/18
+9. [X] Reaching out to the Web (Http / Ajax) - 18/18
-10. [ ] Burger Builder Project: Accessing a Server - 0/10
+10. [X] Burger Builder Project: Accessing a Server - 10/10
-11. [ ] Multi-Page-Feeling in a Single-Page-App: Routing - 0/34
+11. [ ] Multi-Page-Feeling in a Single-Page-App: Routing - 15/34
 12. [ ] Adding Routing to our Burger Project - 0/14
 13. [ ] Forms and Form Validation - 0/17
 14. [ ] Redux - 0/23